charles-owen/resizer-cl/README.md

 new Resizer('textarea');
 ```

-Resizer uses the CSS min-height as a minimum size.
+Resizer uses the CSS min-height, min-width, max-height, and max-width as absolute
+bounds on the size.
 Here is some example CSS for a textarea
 that works well with Resizer:

 ```